Mendy-Steinmetz/qlik-task-monitor/README.md

 # Qlik Sense Task Monitor

-A lightweight Python tool to monitor Qlik Sense tasks and send failure alerts via email.
+A lightweight Python tool to monitor Qlik Sense tasks, detect failures, and send email alerts.
+Supports both **failure notifications** and **recovery notifications** in one consolidated email.

 ---